sap-tutorials/Tutorials/tutorials/gateway-demo-signup/gateway-demo-signup.md

 [ACCORDION-BEGIN [Step 7: ](Logged in)]

-You should now see the **SAP Easy Access** scren.
+You should now see the **SAP Easy Access** screen.
 Your account is now active and ready for use.

 ![SAP NetWeaver Gateway Splash Screen](7.png)